Building Your Portfolio

 You'll want to give some thought to the types of investments that are best suited for tax-deferred and tax-free accounts.
 Growth investments, such as stock and stock funds, benefit from the potential for long-term compounding.
 The only drawback is that withdrawals from tax-deferred accounts are taxed at your regular tax rate, which is higher than the rate you'd pay on qualified dividend income and capital gains.
 Bonds also have a place in your tax-deferred and tax-free accounts, as do mutual funds and ETFs that invest in stocks and bonds.

 Since most bond interest is taxable at your regular rates, you don't increase what you owe by holding bonds in tax-deferred accounts.
-However, investments that are already tax-exempt, such as municipal bonds or municipal bond funds, are not suitable for tax-deferred accounts and belong in a taxable account or a Roth account.
+However, investments that are already tax-exempt, such as municipal bonds or municipal bond funds, may not be suitable for tax-deferred accounts and typically are more appropriate for a taxable account or a Roth account.
 When you hold a tax-exempt investment in either a taxable or tax-free account, you do not have to pay taxes on the interest you earned.
 But, because of how the tax law works, if you hold a tax-exempt investment in a tax-deferred account, your earnings become taxable when you withdraw them.
+In some cases, purchasing a tax-exempt investment in a tax-deferred account may be suitable.
+For example, a tax-exempt municipal bond may offer a higher yield than a similar taxable bond, even taking into consideration the loss of the tax exemption.
+If your investment professional recommends a tax-exempt instrument for your tax-deferred account, ask how he or she determined that the investment was appropriate for you.
+In addition, your investment professional must make a disclosure to you regarding the loss of the tax exemption.

 Once you've devised a strategy for choosing investments appropriate to each of your goals, you've taken a major step toward meeting them.
 But building your portfolio is just the first part of the process.
 You may also find that as your life circumstances or priorities evolve, or as a major goal approaches, that you need to change the mix of investments in your portfolio.
 That's all part of being an investor.